zekesonxx/wfupdate/CONFIG.md

 * `language`: Two-character language code to pass to the game (`en`, `de`, etc)
 * `64bit`: Run the game in 64-bit mode

+## wine
+* `wineprefix`: `WINEPREFIX` env var to use, for running the game and for finding paths.
+Defaults to the actual `WINEPREFIX` env var present when running wfupdate, and otherwise to `~/.wine` (use of default wineprefix not recommended).

 # Planned (these don't function yet)
 ## game
 * `mumble`: Load the Mumble overlay.